 How to find the best limited company accountant

-Whether you have recently set up a limited company or you have been managing your finances independently until now, hiring an accountant may be the best thing you do during the early days of running your business.
+This is why hiring an accountant may be the best thing you do during the early days of running your limited company.

 Why hire an accountant?

-• Setting up your limited company via Companies House (assuming you haven’t already done so).
+• Set up your limited company via Companies House (assuming you haven’t already done so).

-• Setting up and running a payroll system to process your salaries.
+• Set up and run a payroll system to pay directors and employees.

 • Bookkeeping (this may or may not be included).

-• Completing HMRC payroll-related forms (such as the end-of-year P60).
+• Complete HMRC payroll-related forms (such as the end-of-year P60).

 • Complete your personal tax return (for an additional fee).